padalavasudha/CNN-Backdoor-Activation-Analysis/docs/findings.md

 ## Hypothesis

-A trigger forces a strong, consistent activation pattern in at least some layer of the network — because the model has learned to treat the trigger as a powerful, near-deterministic signal.
+A trigger forces a strong, consistent activation pattern in at least some layer of the network because the model has learned to treat the trigger as a powerful, near deterministic signal.
 That consistency should look statistically different from the more varied activations produced by genuine image content.